 Customer service is definitely one of the backbones of successful businesses.
 If you want to build a flourishing company, it all starts with satisfied customers but also with measuring the efficiency of your support processes.
 In this case, we focus on one of our best KPI dashboards that help managers to evaluate their departmental support performance.

-This customer service dashboard expounds on metrics such as the revenue and the support costs visualized within a specific time frame.
+This customer service dashboard expounds on measures such as the revenue and the support costs visualized within a specific time frame.
 The percentages will enable you to identify how much you invest in the support team in comparison to the revenue you generate.
 The point is to optimize your costs but ensure a steady increase in customer retention.

-Other metrics such as the average time to solve an issue is critical to track since it directly affects the costs – the more time you need to solve an issue, the more it will reflect on your company’s costs.
-Finally, one of the most important metrics that you can include in your company KPI dashboard, the customer satisfaction, will clearly show what kind of opinion your customers have of you and your service, which will enable you to create a solid customer service report and improve in the future.
+Other numbers such as the average time to solve an issue is critical to track since it directly affects the costs – the more time you need to solve an issue, the more it will reflect on your company’s costs.
+Finally, one of the most important numbers that you can include in your company KPI dashboard, the customer satisfaction, will clearly show what kind of opinion your customers have of you and your service, which will enable you to create a solid customer service report and improve in the future.

 LinkedIn is a network critical for developing business relationships, whether as a person or company.
 The possibilities to connect with industry professionals, business influencers, build your company profile, and connect with your audience, make LinkedIn one of the best networks to do so.

 The KPI metrics dashboard depicted above represents a holistic overview of the critical LinkedIn metrics that a company should track in order to effectively manage your social media performance.
 From a quick overview of the most recent posts, and stats about the average post views and engagements, an organization can immediately spot the results of the recent updates.
-Additional metrics such as the profile views and social actions are critical for any social media channel, as it will tell you how much interest your company profile attracts in a digital social business environment.
+Additional numbers such as the profile views and social actions are critical for any social media channel, as they will tell you how much interest your company profile attracts in a digital social business environment.
 Moreover, if you split your actions by sponsored and organic, you can easily compare your content and the results it brings over time (link clicks, likes, comments, or shares).

 Finally, let’s not forget about the engagement rate and the followers’ profile.
 By drilling into this information, you can easily adjust your content based on the people that engage and their industry profile.
 Of course, you need to consider your target audience so that you don’t publish irrelevant material and potentially damage your LinkedIn efforts.
-To see more details in action, you can check out our LinkedIn dashboard page and examine these metrics further.
+To see more details in action, you can check out our LinkedIn dashboard page and examine it further.

 The procurement department is found in most companies and represents the link between an organization and its suppliers and/or contractors.
 It is important to monitor the supplier statistics to be able to set the partnership status and award certain partners (if they work on establishing a good relationship).
 The procurement dashboard below shows that visually and straightforwardly.